I am a Machine Learning Engineer at TikTok, focusing on large-scale video understanding and live recommendation system [View my CV ].

-I received B.E. in Automation from Southeast University in 2018, advised by Wenze Shao and Yangang Wang.
-I was also a research intern at Applied Nonlinear Control Lab, University of Alberta, in 2017, advised by Alan Lynch; NVIDIA Learning and Perception Research group from May 2020 to May 2021 and May 2022 to Dec 2022, advised by Stan Birchfield; Meta FAIR Accel Ego-HowTo team from May 2023 to November 2023, advised by Kevin Liang and Matt Feiszli.
+In 2017, I worked as a research intern at the Applied Nonlinear Control Lab, University of Alberta, advised by Alan Lynch.
+Later, I joined the NVIDIA Learning and Perception Research group as a research intern from May 2020 to May 2021 and again from May 2022 to December 2022, under the mentorship of Stan Birchfield, while collaborating closely with Jonathan Tremblay, Stephen Tyree, and Bowen Wen.
+Most recently, I was a research intern with the Meta FAIR Accel Ego-HowTo team from May 2023 to November 2023, where I was advised by Kevin Liang and Matt Feiszli.
+My past research has focused on deep learning, computer vision, and robotics, with a particular emphasis on 3D perception and robotic system design.

 Meta